 If you look for location and number of branches, State Bank of India or SBI is a decent choice.
-It is a Public sector bank and does not have a minimum balance requirement as well.
+It is a Public sector bank and has a nominal minimum balance requirement as well.
 The customer support is also good in various branches.

 Kindly note that these are personal opinions, however individual preferences may vary from person to person.

 Ideally, a common man should be looking for a nearby branch providing good customer service and great net banking facility as well.
 However, this may vary as per your individual requirements.
 So, firstly make sure, you want to go for a higher interest rate only or you want to have a look at other important deciding factors as well.

 Note: Before opening a Bank account, do checkout the interest rate, minimum balance requirement, feasibility and variety of services offered and any charges thereon.

 Have you decided which is the best savings bank account based on your needs and priorities?
-Feel free to share your individual experiences with different banks.
-Your valuable feedback shall be much appreciated and would be of great help to our readers.
+Feel free to share your individual experiences with different banks in India.